-Any lack of additional requisite approvals, licenses or permits or failure to comply with any requirements of PRC laws, regulations and policies may materially and adversely affect our daily operations and hinder our growth.
+Any lack of additional requisite approvals, licenses or permits or failure to comply with any requirements of the applicable laws, regulations and policies may materially and adversely affect our daily operations and hinder our growth.

-Our business is subject to governmental supervision and regulation by the relevant PRC governmental authorities, including the Ministry of Commerce, or MOFCOM, the MIIT, the National Radio and Television Administration, or the NRTA, and other governmental authorities in charge of the relevant categories of products sold by us.
+Our business is subject to governmental supervision and regulation by the relevant governmental authorities.
+In the case of the Pinduoduo platform, these authorities include the Ministry of Commerce of the PRC, or MOFCOM, the MIIT, the National Radio and Television Administration of the PRC, or the NRTA, and other governmental authorities in charge of the relevant categories of products sold on the Pinduoduo platform.
 Together, these government authorities promulgate and enforce regulations that cover many aspects of the operation of online retailing and related business, including entry into this industry, the scope of permissible business activities, licenses and permits for various business activities, and foreign investment.
-We are required to hold a number of licenses and permits in connection with our business operation, including the ICP license and approvals for the establishment of foreign-invested enterprises engaging in the sale of goods over the internet.
+For instance, the Pinduoduo platform is required to hold a number of licenses and permits in connection with its business operations, including the ICP license and approvals for the establishment of foreign-invested enterprises engaging in the sale of goods over the internet.
 We have in the past held and currently hold all material licenses and permits described above and may apply for certain additional licenses with the government authorities in the future to maintain compliance especially when we take on new business activities.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulation-Regulations Relating to Foreign Investment" and "Item 4.
 Information on the Company-B. Business Overview-Regulation-Licenses, Permits and Filings."

 As of the date of this annual report, we have not been subject to material penalties or other material disciplinary action from the relevant governmental authorities regarding conducting our business without proper approvals, licenses and permits.
 However, we cannot assure you that we will not receive such notice of warning or be subject to penalties or other disciplinary actions in the future.
-As the online retail industry is still evolving in China, new laws and regulations may be adopted from time to time to require additional licenses and permits other than those we currently have, and to address new issues that arise from time to time.
-As a result, substantial uncertainties exist regarding the interpretation and implementation of current and any future PRC laws and regulations applicable to online retail and related businesses.
-If the PRC government considers us operating without proper approvals, licenses, filings, registrations or permits or promulgates new laws and regulations that require additional approvals, filings, registrations or licenses or impose additional restrictions on the operation of any part of our business, it has the power, among other things, to levy fines, confiscate our income, revoke our business licenses, and require us to discontinue our relevant business or impose restrictions on the affected portion of our business.
-Any of these and other regulatory actions by the PRC governmental authorities, including issuance of official notices, change of policies, promulgation of regulations and imposition of sanctions, may adversely affect our business and have a material and adverse effect on our results of operations.
+New laws and regulations may be adopted from time to time to require additional licenses and permits other than those we currently have, and to address new issues that arise from time to time.
+As a result, substantial uncertainties exist regarding the interpretation and implementation of current and any future laws and regulations applicable to online retail and related businesses.
+If any governmental authority considers us operating without proper approvals, licenses, filings, registrations or permits or promulgates new laws and regulations that require additional approvals, filings, registrations or licenses or impose additional restrictions on the operation of any part of our business, it has the power, among other things, to levy fines, confiscate our income, revoke our business licenses, and require us to discontinue our relevant business or impose restrictions on the affected portion of our business.
+Any of these and other regulatory actions by the governmental authorities, including issuance of official notices, change of policies, promulgation of regulations and imposition of sanctions, may adversely affect our business and have a material and adverse effect on our results of operations.
 In addition, if we were to use new or additional domain names to conduct our business, we would have to apply for the same set of government authorizations or amend the current ones.
 There is no assurance that we will be able to complete such procedures timely.